cds-snc/digital-canada-ca/content/en/blog/posts/how-we-implemented-notify-on-canada-ca.md

 ---
 layout: blog
-title: How we Implemented Notify on Canada.ca
+title: How we implemented Notify on Canada.ca
 description: >-
   The team from Service Canada shares how they got Notify up and running on Canada.ca to send auto-replies from their questions and comments form.